natritmeyer/countercheck/README.md

 Playwright-specific config can be found in `src/test/resources/playwright.properties`.
 To enable/disable playwright tracing set the `countercheck.playwright.tracing.enabled` value.

+#### Report generation

+To generate reports post-execution run the following:

+`$ mvn site`

+The HTML reports are found in `target/site/index.html`

+For further details see below.

 #### Best practices

 * To ensure test execution independence, always begin execution with `clean`, e.g. `mvn clean test`